top of page

 American Pluralism offers an active effort to understand each other across lines of difference.
 Learning about diverse sacred architecture is an instrument for building a more inclusive and connected society, increasing cultural literacy, and expanding tolerance into embrace.
 Interfaith education is no longer an option.
 It is a necessity.

 As new people and religions come into the nation, at an ever-accelerating rate —particularly in the Washington area—neighborhoods are increasingly mixed, but not necessarily integrated.
 Mysteries multiply.
 Why are there carved snakes on the railings of the Buddhist temple?
 Why do Carpathian structures have onion-shaped domes?
 What is the symbolism of the seven-branched menorah on a synagogue facade?
 Our Host’s commentary will help answer these questions.
-These films celebrate an array of immigrant communities - European, South and Central American, African and Asian - that have made the United States their home since its founding, and the sacred structures they have built.
+These films celebrate an array of immigrant communities - European, South and Central American, African and Asian - that have made the United States their home since its founding, and the sacred structures they have built there.

 turkish tile_edited.jpg